JhayJo9/bluetooth_led_control/README.md

 ---

-## 🔍 Troubleshooting
+## ❗ Troubleshooting

-1. **App crashes on startup:**
+- **App crashes or closes after permission prompt:**
-   - Check that you've applied the `flutter_bluetooth_serial` fixes correctly.
+   - Make sure you request Bluetooth permissions at runtime using `permission_handler`.
-   - Ensure all required permissions are in AndroidManifest.xml.
+   - Make sure ALL required permissions are in your Manifest.
+   - Reinstall the app after making Manifest changes.

+- **Gradle build fails:**
+   - Check your internet connection and proxy/firewall.
+   - Update Gradle and the Android Gradle Plugin to recent versions.
+   - Run `flutter clean` and `flutter pub get`.

-2. **Cannot find HC-05 module:**
+- **Cannot find HC-05 module:**
-   - Ensure HC-05 is powered (red LED should be on).
-   - Pair HC-05 with your phone in Bluetooth settings first.
+   - Pair the module in device Bluetooth settings first.
-   - Default pairing code is usually 1234 or 0000.
+   - Default code is 1234 or 0000.

-3. **Cannot connect to HC-05:**
+- **Cannot connect to HC-05:**
-   - Restart the HC-05 module.
-   - Ensure the Arduino is powered and properly connected.
+   - Restart the module and your phone.
-   - Try re-pairing the device.

-4. **LEDs not responding:**
-   - Check Arduino wiring.
+   - Check wiring.

-   - Verify serial communication at 9600 baud rate.
+- **LEDs not responding:**
-   - Test LEDs directly with a simple Arduino test sketch.
+   - Check Arduino wiring and test LEDs directly.

 ---

 ## ⚠️ Known Issues

 - The flutter_bluetooth_serial package may have issues with some Android 12+ devices.
-- Some Samsung/Xiaomi/OnePlus devices may require additional Bluetooth permission handling or battery settings.
+- Some phones may require additional Bluetooth permission handling.
-- Some HC-05 modules have different pin configurations, or may need a voltage divider for the RX pin.
 - When uploading code to Arduino, always disconnect HC-05 RX/TX pins.

+---